Tessil/hopscotch-map/README.md

 A **benchmark** of `tsl::hopscotch_map` against other hash maps may be found [there](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html).

 **Note**: By default the library uses a power of two for the size of its buckets array to take advantage of the [fast modulo](https://en.wikipedia.org/wiki/Modulo_operation#Performance_issues).
 For good performance, it requires the hash table to have a well-distributed hash function.
 If you encounter performance issues check the [GrowthPolicy](https://github.com/Tessil/hopscotch-map#growth-policy) section to change the default behaviour or change your hash function.
+You may aslo want to check [Tessil/robin-map](https://github.com/Tessil/robin-map) which may perform better in some cases.

 ### Key features
 - Header-only library, just include [src/](src/) to your include path and you are ready to go.